msyamkumar/cs220-f21-projects/lab-p9/README.md

 ## Project Hints

 * You'll be creating a few plots for p9, so consider copying the `plot_dict` function
 * You'll need to answer a few questions such as "Which actors are featured in the most movies?"
-The easiest way to approach such questions is with a custom sort with a lambda function.
+The easiest way to approach such questions is with a custom sort with a lambda function / an extract function.
+Please refer Function References lecture for examples.
 * You are allowed to use comphrehensions when building lists or dictionaries.

 Good luck!